Samoreilly/java-damero/README.md

 Non retryable exceptions bypass retry logic entirely and go directly to the DLQ on first failure.

-Handle both OrderEvent and EventWrapper in your listener.
-EventWrapper is used internally for retries.
+Your listener always receives your original event type (OrderEvent in this example).
+Retry metadata is stored in Kafka headers, not in the message payload.
+EventWrapper is only used for DLQ messages.

 ## Auto Configuration